 Universal Credit Full Service is digital - which means everything has to be done online.
-Our Benefit staff can assist customers with their application for Universal Credit using their own devices or the computers in the receptions areas.
-Alternatively customers who are able to make an application without assistance are able to do so using the computers in the reception area.
+Erewash Borough Council can assist customers with their application for Universal Credit using their own devices or the computers in the receptions areas or customers can use the computers themselves.
 Libraries also have computers which can be used by customers.

 Personal budgeting support is available.
-Appointments are available at Ilkeston Town Hall on alternate Fridays and Long Eaton Town Hall every Tuesday and alternate Fridays.
-Please email firstname.lastname@example.org or email@example.com to arrange an appointment.
+Appointments and drop-in sessions are held at Ilkeston Town Hall on Fridays and Long Eaton Town Hall on Tuesdays.
+Please email email@example.com or firstname.lastname@example.org to arrange an appointment.

 Discretionary Housing Payments will still be administered by Erewash Borough Council even if you no longer claim Housing Benefit but in receipt of the Housing Element of Universal Credit and you have a shortfall.